Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Modelling Marginals with the Joint Generalised Neural Model

-While a JGLM would allow us to have site and time-dependent models for marginal densities $f_i(y_{i,s}|\boldsymbol{\mathcal{H}}_s)$, we can still seek improvement in the complexity of the model.
+While a JGLM would allow us to have location and time-dependent models for marginal densities $f_i(y_{i,s}|\boldsymbol{\mathcal{H}}_s)$, we can still seek improvement in the complexity of the model.
 Notably, the relationship between predictors and density parameters is linear in the coefficients.
 As such, non-linear relationships in the modelling of parameters will not be taken into account by the marginals.
 To remedy this, a further improvement of GLMs can be considered by incorporating neural networks \citep{Goodfellow}.

-Similar to the DeepGLM model introduced in \cite{DGLM}, we refine the predictors $\boldsymbol{x} \subseteq\boldsymbol{\mathcal{H}}_s$ by training a neural network [$\mathcal{N}_{\psi}$] parameterised by $\psi$ to obtain refined features $\boldsymbol{z}$.
-These refined features $\boldsymbol{z}$ are used in the place of $\boldsymbol{x}$ as predictor variables in the equation~\ref{eq:jGLM} to arrive at our joint generalised neural model,
+Similar to the DeepGLM model introduced in \cite{DGLM}, we refine the predictors $\boldsymbol{x}_{i,s} \subseteq\boldsymbol{\mathcal{H}}_s$ by training a neural network $\mathcal{N}_{\psi}$ parameterised by $\psi$ to obtain refined features $\mathcal{N}_{\psi}(\boldsymbol{x}_{i,s})$.
+These refined features are used in the place of $\boldsymbol{x}_{i,s}$ as predictor variables in the Equation \eqref{eq:jGLM} to arrive at our joint generalised neural model,

-where $(\alpha_0,\boldsymbol{\alpha}),(\beta_0,\boldsymbol{\beta})$ and $(\gamma_0,\boldsymbol{\gamma})$ are regression coefficients in $\mathbb{R}$ and $g_1(.),g_2(.),g_3(.)$ represent the link functions.
+where $(\alpha_{0},\boldsymbol{\alpha}),(\beta_{0},\boldsymbol{\beta})$ and $(\gamma_{0},\boldsymbol{\gamma})$ are regression coefficients in $\mathbb{R}$ and $g_p(.),g_{\mu}(.),g_{\phi}(.)$ represent the link functions.

-Thus, our JGNM model can be seen as a distributional learner capable of outputting multiple parameters given initial weather predictors by capturing linear as well as non-linear relationships present in the data.
-It is worth noting that our model is not specific to pre-trained locations and can thus be evaluated for any new location.
-Indeed, one only needs to input initial predictors in order to have the JGNM parameterise a distribution; no further distinction is made between locations given the input.
+Thus, our JGNM model can be seen as a distributional learner capable of outputting multiple parameters given initial weather predictors by capturing linear as well as non-linear relationships present in the data. {Unlike models that output a field of predictions over fixed points (e.g. Harris et al. (2022); Vosper et al. (2023)), our model only needs predictors to output parameterised densities.
+Thus, given predictors $\boldsymbol{x}_{i,s}$for a new location $i$ expected to follow the same precipitation patterns as in $\mathcal{I}$, our model can be applied to such locations outside the training set, thereby enabling, for example, principled interpolation.} Indeed, one only needs to input initial predictors $\boldsymbol{x}_{i,s}$ into $\mathcal{N}_{\psi}$ in order to have the JGNM parameterise a distribution; no further distinction is made between locations given the input, meaning additional locations can be included into our model without needing to retrain it.